Police Reserve Academy

 “The skills and education that is gained in the criminal justice field will only help you be a better person, have a stronger skill set and be a more marketable candidate for whatever path you chose.”Read more ...

 “The reserve academy was a huge turning point in my life and one of my biggest accomplishments.
 I wouldn’t be in this career field without it."Read more ...

 Recent PRA Coordinator and UCC alum Brad O'Dell shares what lead him to become a Sergeant and PIO with the Douglas County Sheriff’s Department.Read more ...

 UCC Police Reserve Academy graduate demonstrates the right qualities to be successful in law enforcement.Read more ...

-Umpqua Community College offers a Certificate of Completion for the Police Reserve Academy.
-The 24th consecutive class will begin in September 2019.
+Umpqua Community College offers a non credit Certificate of Completion for the Police Reserve Academy.
+The 25th class will begin in September 2021.